bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/reference.md

   {
     name: 'Color Variants',
     description:
-      'Color variants available when using the default Bootstrap v5 CSS and their mappings to CSS classes', },
+      'Color variants are available when using the default Bootstrap v5 CSS and their mappings to CSS classes', },
   {
     name: 'Contributing',